September 25, 2017

 [Don’t Escalate] “I understand that you’re really frustrated over _______.”

-That was an easy question to ask, requiring no knowledge or experience with whatever actually has them upset.
+That was an easy statement to make, requiring no knowledge or experience with whatever actually has them upset.
 It lacks judgement and doesn’t condemn the person for his or her emotions.

 [Don’t Commit] “Can you describe the issue more specifically?”